 State or federal mandates (e.g., FEP) may dictate that all FDA-approved devices may not be considered investigational and thus these devices may be assessed only on the basis of their medical necessity.

 This policy was originally created in 2003 and was updated regularly with searches of the MEDLINE database.
-The most recent literature search was performed for the period of September 2011 through September 2012.
+The most recent literature search was performed for the period through August 19, 2014.
 Following is the summary of the key literature to date.

-As of September 2012, no trials allowing comparison of outcomes of transanal radiofrequency (RF) treatment of fecal incontinence to available alternative treatments have been identified.
-The literature search to date has identified 8 nonrandomized studies on this procedure; 7 studies published between 2003 and 2010, and 1 study published in 2012 identified in the updated literature search.
+No trials allowing comparison of outcomes of transanal radiofrequency (RF) treatment of fecal incontinence to available alternative treatments have been identified.
+The literature search to date has identified 8 nonrandomized studies on this procedure; 7 studies published between 2003 and 2010, and one study published in 2012.

-Three additional very small case series (n=15, 19, 8) were performed outside the U.S. (7-9) In 2 of these small trials, no clear benefit was noted for the procedure.
-Given the small number of studies that have been conducted and the limitations of those trials (i.e., small number of patients, lack of control arm and randomization, inconsistencies with inclusion and exclusion criteria, and short-term follow-up, the efficacy of RF therapy for fecal incontinence is not supported in the literature.
+Three additional very small case series (n=15, 19, 8) were performed outside the United States.8-10 In 2 of these small trials, no clear benefit was noted for the procedure.
+Given the small number of studies that have been conducted and the limitations of those trials (ie, small number of patients, lack of control arm and randomization, inconsistencies with inclusion and exclusion criteria, short-term follow-up), efficacy of RF therapy for fecal incontinence is not supported in the literature.

-A search of online site clinicaltrials.gov in October 2012 did not identify any clinical trials of RF treatment of fecal incontinence.
+A search of ClinicalTrials.gov did not identify any clinical trials of RF treatment of fecal incontinence.

-The trials described in this policy include a small number of patients, and the estimates of treatment differences are very imprecise.
-The study follow-up periods are variable and need to be considerably longer for a proper evaluation of long-term success.
-Only one new retrospective study on this procedure has been published since the last update.
+Studies described in this policy include a small number of patients, and estimates of treatment differences are very imprecise.
+Study follow-up periods are variable and need to be considerably longer in larger numbers of patients to properly evaluate long-term outcomes.
+No new studies on this procedure have been published since the last update; 3-year follow-up of a small cohort of patients showed decrement in response over time.
 Multicenter randomized controlled trials with sufficient power are required to evaluate the continuing use of this procedure as an alternative to other surgical interventions or physical therapies or as an adjunct treatment option for fecal incontinence.
 Given the insufficient evidence available to evaluate the impact of the technology on net health outcome, this surgical procedure is considered investigational.

 Practice Guidelines and Position Statements